-The press has described Dr. Sano as “a gifted conductor", and his work as “Wonderful music making! ... evident in an intense engagement with his charges: the musicians responded to this attention with wide-eyed musical acuity."
-Still other reviews have lauded "It is difficult to believe that any choral group anywhere is capable of performing better than the Stanford chorus under the direction of Stephen M. Sano.”
+Stephen M. Sano, Professor of Music at Stanford University, assumed the position of Director of Choral Studies in 1993.
+At Stanford, Dr. Sano directs the Stanford Chamber Chorale and Symphonic Chorus, where he has been described as “a gifted conductor,” and his work as “Wonderful music making! ... evident in an intense engagement with his charges: the musicians responded to this attention with wide-eyed musical acuity.”
+Other reviews have lauded, “It is difficult to believe that any choral group anywhere is capable of performing better than the Stanford chorus under the direction of Stephen M. Sano.”

-An accomplished pianist, Dr. Sano has won numerous piano competitions, served as accompanist to many leading artists visiting the Bay Area, and as harpsichordist with the International Chamber Orchestra of Rome.
-He is also active in his ancillary fields of interest, Hawaiian choral music, the music of Queen Lili‘uokalani, ki ho‘alu (Hawaiian slack key guitar) and North American Taiko (Japanese American drumming).
-As a slack key artist, his recordings have been nominated as finalists for the prestigious Na Hoku Hanohano Award and the Hawaiian Music Award.
-His most recent release "Songs from the Taro Patch" was on the preliminary ballot for a 2009 Grammy.
-Dr. Sano’s recordings can be heard on the Pictoria and Stanford labels (choral) and the Daniel Ho Creations label (slack key guitar).
+Outside of the choral world, Dr. Sano is a scholar and performer of kī hō ʻalu (Hawaiian slack key guitar), and an avid supporter of North American Taiko (Japanese American drumming).
+As a slack key artist, his recordings have been nominated as finalists for the prestigious Nā Hōkū Hanohano Award and the Hawaiian Music Award.
+His recording, Songs from the Taro Patch, was on the preliminary ballot for the 2008 Grammy Award.
+Dr. Sano’s recordings can be heard on the ARSIS Audio, Pictoria, and Daniel Ho Creations labels (choral); and the Daniel Ho Creations and Ward Records labels (slack key guitar).